 - Describe your view of the role of research in social welfare.

 - Describe the area of specialization around which you wish to concentrate your study and research.
-In specifying your area of research interest, please identify social welfare Ph.D. faculty who might be useful to you in exploring your area.
+In specifying your area of research interest, please identify social welfare PhD faculty who might be useful to you in exploring your area.
 Indicate any special projects of research emphasis at the School of Social Work or within the larger University that you view as helpful resources.

 - Describe the development of your interest in research and the relation of that interest to your professional area of specialization.

 - Illustrate how your personal history, family background, and intellectual development have influenced your decision to pursue social welfare research as a career goal.
-As appropriate, note cultural and educational opportunities that you have experienced and any educational, social, or economic disadvantages that you have had to overcome.<.
+As appropriate, note cultural and educational opportunities that you have experienced and any educational, social, or economic disadvantages that you have had to overcome.

 - What are your career plans?
 Specifically, how do you expect to use the research and scholarly skills developed in the doctoral program?

-- Submit an example of your academic or scholarly writing (e.g. academic papers, thesis, publications, research proposals).
+- One example of your academic or scholarly writing (e.g., academic paper, thesis, publications, research proposals).
 Your writing sample should be single-authored or first-authored by you.
 If no examples of your academic or scholarly writing are currently available, please write a paper as though you would submit it for publication in a professional journal.
-Do not send PowerPoint presentations or case notes.
+Do not send Power Point presentations or case notes.
 Your writing sample should:

-- Demonstrate conceptual and analytic skills.
+- Demonstrate conceptual and analytic skills;

 - Demonstrate writing ability.

 - One official transcript from every college and university attended even if the credits appear as transferred credits on your records at another institution, and regardless of the number of credits earned or the length of time attended.
 Official transcripts are original documents issued by the college or university that bear the actual signature of the registrar in ink, and the embossed seal or official stamp of the issuing institution.
 Request that the official transcripts be sent directly to you in sealed envelopes with the registrarís signature stamped across the flap.
 Include the unopened envelopes with your other application materials.
 (Note: Applicants do not need to submit transcripts from any University of Hawai‘i system school.)

 - Three completed PhD Reference forms with reference letters.
 Reference letters from faculty or supervisors, which evaluate the applicantís ability to do scholarly work on a doctoral level, are strongly recommended.
 Request that each completed PhD Reference form and accompanying reference letter be sent directly to you in a sealed envelope with the referenceís signature across the flap.
-Include the unopened envelopes with your other application materials.
 Facsimiles will not be accepted.
 Please send the three sealed references together with your entire, completed application packet.